 God offers full disclosure.
 He allows us to make our own choices, but we should not think we can disobey God and somehow be in control of where it ends.
-Today’s reading in Deuteronomy gives us a stark picture of total depravity and where the downward spiral of sin can lead.
+Today’s reading in Deuteronomy gives us a stark picture of total depravity and where the downward spiral of sin can lead, including cannibalism and things that could be taken from today’s headlines.

 Memorials and the Ten Commandments